d03n3rfr1tz3/hass-divoom/README.md

 add to the list of discovered Bluetooth devices, which means you have to manually type the MAC address in that case.

 ### Manual Configuration
-This is the legacy way and only recommended, if the Easy Configuration does not work for you.
+This is the legacy and deprecated way and only recommended, if the Easy Configuration does not work for you.
 A device configured like this has no config entry and therefore cannot be picked in the `divoom.*` actions.
 It is controlled through its `notify.NOTIFIER_NAME` service instead, which is described in [Legacy: Notify Service](#legacy-notify-service).